-The FP values are above 0.05 with all current and proposed culture considered.
-However, the vast majority of carbon fixed by phytoplankton in the bay would still be available to non-cultured species.
-Additionally, the primary production estimates used to calculate FP are conservative, in that they do not account for productivity in waters over mudflats during high tide, a situation which could add 30% more carbon to the system during ideal conditions (Headstrom 1994).
-Moreover, including other sources of particulate organic matter, such as detritus and benthic microalgae, to the total carbon fixed in the bay would be appropriate, but a lack of local data prevents us from including these resources in the analysis with reasonable confidence.
+Total FP values for proposed and existing culture range between 0.05 and 0.09 when analyzed with 2.54 and 4.78 CRs respectively, indicating that the vast majority of carbon fixed by phytoplankton remains available to non-cultured species.
+Additionally, the primary production estimates used to calculate FP are conservative, in that they assume that production occurs only in the area of Arcata Bay occupied by water all day (i.e low tide area), and do not account for productivity in waters over mudflats during high tide, a situation which could add 30% more carbon to the system during ideal conditions (Headstrom 1994).
+Moreover, including other sources of particulate organic matter, such as detritus and benthic microalgae, to the total carbon available in the bay would be appropriate, but a lack of local data prevents us from including these resources in the analysis with reasonable confidence.
 By not including detritus and benthic microalgae in our analysis, our estimates of FP are likely higher than the actual filtration pressure.
 Additionally, some resources in the bay are generated in response to the presence of the shellfish, through nutrient recycling in the microbial loop, and a large proportion of the carbon passing through the shellfish culture gets recycled through the ecosystem again (Gibbs 2007) (Figure 3).